lpicanco/nanodegree-machine-learning/capstone/report.md

 After getting the datasets, the next challenge was to clean the dataset and transform the images to a format more friendly to processing by a CNN.

 Once that stage was over, the next and biggest challenge was to develop a CNN model that could learn to classify emotions correctly.
 I did some experiments with DenseNet, Inception and VGG16 but didn't get satisfactory results.
 The best result I had was with the model presented, varying the emotions associated with the images at each training epoch, combined with the image augmentation techniques.

+One aspect of this project that I found very interesting was the ability of some CNNs to converge relatively quickly to the expected result, which makes me think of the many practical applications in which they can be used.
+My greatest difficulty was to be able to build a compact enough model that could converge satisfactorily to the expected results.

 ### Improvement
 I believe that better results can be achieved through the following suggestions: